apache/mxnet/docs/src/user-guide/install.md

 Upon installation, Julia will try to automatically download and build libmxnet.

-There are three environment variables that change this behaviour.
-If you already have a pre-installed version of mxnet you can use `MXNET_HOME` to point the build-process in the right direction.
-If the automatic cuda detection fails you can also set `CUDA_HOME` to override the process.
+There are several environment variables that change this behaviour.

+- `MXNET_HOME`: If you already have a pre-installed version of mxnet you can use `MXNET_HOME` to point the build-process in the right direction.
+- `CUDA_HOME`: If the automatic cuda detection fails you can also set `CUDA_HOME` to override the process.
-To control which version of libmxnet will be compiled, you can use the `MXNET_COMMIT` variable to point to either a version tag (e.g. `v0.10.0`), a branch name (e.g. `master`) or a specific commit hash (e.g. `a0b1c2d3`).
+- `MXNET_COMMIT`: To control which version of libmxnet will be compiled, you can use the`MXNET_COMMIT` variable to point to either a version tag (e.g. `v0.10.0`), a branch name (e.g. `master`) or a specific commit hash (e.g. `a0b1c2d3`).
+- `ADD_CFLAGS`: Additional C flags.
+For instance, if you need to point non-standard include directory, please set it as `ENV["ADD_CFLAGS"] = "-I'/path/to/include/dir'"`.
+- `ADD_LDFLAGS`: Additional linker flags.

 The libmxnet source is downloaded to `Pkg.dir("MXNet", "deps", "src", "mxnet")`.
 The automatic build is using default configurations, with OpenCV disabled.